-1.9.1 Pursuant to section 75-595 of the State Sector Act 1988Education and Training Act 2020, the terms and conditions contained in this agreement are declared actual terms and conditions, provided that concurrence may be given from time to time by the Secretary for Education under authority delegated from the Public Service CommissionerState Services Commissioner, to additional terms and conditions, where such terms and conditions are not inconsistent with the terms and conditions contained in this agreement, and/or to the salary rates or allowances being treated as minimum rates where there is agreement to this between the employer and any of its employees.
+1.9.1 Pursuant to section 595 of the Education and Training Act 2020, the terms and conditions contained in this agreement are declared actual terms and conditions, provided that concurrence may be given from time to time by the Secretary for Education under authority delegated from the Public Service Commissioner, to additional terms and conditions, where such terms and conditions are not inconsistent with the terms and conditions contained in this agreement, and/or to the salary rates or allowances being treated as minimum rates where there is agreement to this between the employer and any of its employees.

-Note: Where an individual employee had such a concurrence issued by the Public Service Commissioner State Services Commissioner or the Secretary for Education on the coming into force of this agreement, that concurrence is rescinded and the employee's Board will need to reapply to the Secretary for Education.
+Note: Where an individual employee had such a concurrence issued by the Public Service Commissioner or the Secretary for Education on the coming into force of this agreement, that concurrence is rescinded and the employee's Board will need to reapply to the Secretary for Education.
 Further information on concurrences can be found on the Ministry of Education | Te Tāhuhu o te Mātauranga website.

-1.10 Partnership with NZEI and PPTA
+1.10 Additional Payments

-- 1.10.1 The parties to this Collective Agreement recognise the value in their ongoing and productive relationship, including their joint efforts to build an environment in which the teaching profession is highly regarded, sustainable, and is fit for now and the future of learning, and that collective bargaining is a key part of those joint efforts. - 1.10.2 In recognition of the benefits arising out of the parties' relationship, including NZEI and PPTA's role in negotiating terms and conditions for area school principals, and the contribution of NZEI and PTPA and their members to the ongoing COVID-19 pandemic response, each full-time principal who is a member of NZEI or PPTA as at 3 March 2023 and is bound by this agreement will be paid a one-off gross payment of \$750. - 1.10.3 The payment will be pro-rated for part-time principals based on their full-time teacher equivalent (FTTE) as at 3 March 2023. - 1.10.4 The minimum payment for any principal, regardless of FTTE, will be \$75, and no principal shall receive more than gross \$750 in total.
+1.10.1 The parties to this agreement recognise the value in their ongoing and productive relationship, including their joint efforts to build an environment in which the teaching profession is highly regarded, sustainable, and is fit for now and the future of learning, and that collective bargaining is a key part of those joint efforts.

-1.10.5 Principals who are members of NZEI Te Riu Roa or PPTA Te Wehengarua as at 3 March 2023 and are bound by this agreement and on that day were on approved leave under Part 5 of this agreement, are entitled to receive the one-off gross payment of \$750 on their return to their position providing that they return on or before the end of Term 2, 2023 or on or before the end of Term 4, 2023 for those on parental leave.
+- 1.10.2 In recognition of the benefits arising out of the parties' relationship, including NZEI and PPTA's role in negotiating terms and conditions for Principals, subject to clause 1.10.7, each principal who is a member of NZEI or PPTA as at: - (a) 27 July 2023 will be paid: - a one-off gross payment as follows: Full time Principals: \$2,000 Part time Principals: A pro-rated payment based on their full-time teacher equivalent (FTTE) as at 27 July 2023. - (ii) a further \$710 one-off gross payment (the Teaching Council fees payment). - (b) 1 December 2023 will be paid one-off gross payment as follows: - (i) Full time Principals: \$1000 - (ii) Part time Principals: A pro-rated payment based on their full-time teacher equivalent (FTTE) as at 1 December 2023. - 1.10.3 Principals who are on approved unpaid leave under Part 5 of this collective agreement as at 27 July 2023 (for the payment in (a) above) or 1 December 2023 (for the payment in (b) above) are entitled, upon application, to receive the payments on their return to their position providing that they return on or before the end of Term 3, 2024 or on or before the start of Term 1, 2025 for those on parental leave.
+The pro-rated payments will be based on the Principal's FTTE as at their last working day before going on leave.

-1.11 Lump Sum
+Additional Payments for all Principals